igoropaniuk/teledigest/README.md

 **The bot must be added as an administrator to the target channel** so it can publish digests.

+Telegram Bot API doesn't permit joining channels automatically, so Teledigest starts a regular user session requiring two-factor authentication specifically for scraping channels.
+**This will require inputting the phone number and 2FA dynamic password** during the first run of the Teledigest.

+Please check [First run & authentication](#first-run--authentication) section for more details

 ## Bot Architecture

 Teledigest uses **two separate Telegram clients**: